Culture in Cape Verde

 The music is flowing in these little towns.

 You might also choose to stay longer in a guesthouse so you can try more homemade food.
 “Food is very rich in Cape Verde culture,” says Lidiana.
 “One of Cape Verde’s main traditional dishes is called cachupa.
 It’s a very rich meat stew.
 It’s in the history of people who ate it because it’s sustainable and people can eat it for many days.
 It’s cooked in a big pot for hours; it can sometimes go for four hours just cooking.
 And once it’s done, it’s not just for family.
 It’s: ‘Oh, let’s take it to the neighbours.’
 It’s so special to experience these things in small villages.
 You have very cosy family get-togethers that you will see.
 Also, the music is flowing in these little towns.”

 Lidiana adds that you’ll soon discover that sharing is a way of life in Cape Verde.
 Farmers offer you a taste of the sugar cane they’re harvesting; coffee growers invite you into their tiny female-run plantation.
 “If they give you a gift, you have to take it,” says Lidiana.
 “This is how it is in the mountains.”

 You’ll hear music flowing in the cities, too.
 In Mindelo, the main port city of Sao Vicente island, you can join a walking tour of the city centre that includes a pilgrimage to Cesaria Evora’s grand coral-pink house museum.
 As Lidiana says: “Because it’s one thing to explain about it, but it’s another thing to experience it.”

 The best time to go to Cape Verde is...any time.
-It's sunny year-round, while the rainy season won’t stop you enjoying warm seas and tropical forests.
+It's sunny year-round.

-Most people go on a Cape Verde walking holiday to experience the diverse and dramatic landscapes of this West African archipelago.
+Go on a walking holiday to experience the diverse and dramatic landscapes of this West African archipelago.